Global Fund: Global Fund’s Power of Partnerships event in New York City, 19 September 2022.

 download in عربي | 中文 | Deutsch | English | Español | Français | Italiano | 日本語 | 한국어 | Português | Русский

-The 8th Replenishment
+The Global Fund’s 8th Replenishment

 This replenishment is not just about hitting a financial target—it is about reaffirming our commitment to the right to health, to human rights, to equity, and to the people at the heart of the response.
 This is a pivotal moment for global health.
 The progress we have made against HIV, TB, and malaria is at risk.
 The Global Fund replenishment is about more than money; it is about sustaining and accelerating the fight at a time when inequalities, human rights challenges, and emerging threats are converging.